Prevent Insurance Fraud

 Also read TDI's brochure Insurance Fraud.

 What is Insurance Fraud?

-Insurance fraud is an illegal act in which someone lies or intentionally misrepresents facts for financial gain.
-Companies, agents, doctors, and consumers can all commit insurance fraud.
+Insurance fraud is an illegal act in which someone lies or intentionally misrepresents facts about insurance for financial gain.
+Companies, agents, doctors, and consumers have all been known to commit insurance fraud.

 Knowing the common types of insurance fraud can help you recognize and prevent it: